 Conditions that can cause urge incontinence include:

 Overactive bladder can sometimes have no known cause (idiopathic).
-Possible factors that can worsen symptoms include stress, caffeine and alcohol consumption, or a diet rich in bladder irritants (spicy or acidic foods).
+Other possible factors that can worsen symptoms include anxiety, cold temperature, stress, caffeine and alcohol consumption, or a diet rich in bladder irritants (spicy or acidic foods).

 As with stress incontinence, excess weight can contribute to urge incontinence.

 About 20 million American women and 6 million men have urinary incontinence or have experienced it at some time in their lives.
-The number, however, may actually be higher because many patients are reluctant to discuss incontinence with their doctors.
+The number, however, may actually be higher because many people are reluctant to discuss incontinence with their doctors.